 At this point P stopped representing Mr B with this complaint.

-As Mr B did not accept this outcome the complaint has been passed to me to consider. our text here reasonable in the circumstances of this complaint.
+As Mr B did not accept this outcome the complaint has been passed to me to consider.
+What I've decided - and why reasonable in the circumstances of this complaint.